UBC-CIC/census-explorer/docs/DeploymentGuide.md

 **Note:** Make sure this step completes successfully before moving on to the next step.

-2. When the deployment is complete, a parameter called BucketName will be output.
+2. When the deployment is complete, a parameter with the key *BucketName* will be output.
 This is the bucket you will be uploading data to in the future, so remember the name.

 <img src="../images/step2.2.2.png">